AImageLab-zip/ToothFairy/ODIN2026/Bite2Text/README.md

 pipeline_work/evaluation_output/metrics.json
 ```

 `pipeline_work/` is created by the local pipeline run, is safe to delete, and is already ignored by Git.
-It should not be included in a Grand Challenge upload.

 To use a different raw data location: